Skip to main content

 Admission Requirements I Program of Study I Summer Study in the Restoration of the Historic Decorative Arts

 The Department of Interior Architecture & Design offers the Bachelor of Science and the Bachelor of Arts degrees in interior design.
 Both degree programs are accredited by the Council for Interior Design Accreditation (CIDA) and the National Association of the Schools of Art and Design (NASAD).
 The Department of Interior Architecture & Design does not offer a minor, although select courses may be taken by non-majors based on availability.
-Contact Amy O’Keefe for more information about classes for non-majors at aokeefe@fsu.edu and Rebecca Cowart at rebecca.cowart@fsu.edu.
+Contact Amy O’Keefe for more information about classes for non-majors at aokeefe@fsu.edu and include Rebecca Cowart at rebecca.cowart@fsu.edu.

 The interior design program leading to the Bachelor of Science and Bachelor of Arts degrees in interior design is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.

 The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
-The Bachelor of Science and Bachelor of Arts degrees granted by Florida State University meet the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
+The Bachelor of Science and Bachelor of Arts degrees granted by Florida State University meet the educational requirement for eligibility to sit for the Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/paths.

 Apply Now